-Action 1.1.7: Monitor neighborhood displacement risk factors.
+Action 1.1.8: Monitor neighborhood displacement risk factors.

 As the effects of the COVID-19 pandemic continue to unfold and eviction moratoriums lift, there is an urgent need to monitor displacement pressures.
-The City will regularly monitor displacement risk factors-including rising housing costs, rapid demographic changes, neighborhood instability, and trends in out- and in-migration across neighborhoods in Oakland-to understand local displacement risk.
+The City will regularly monitor displacement risk factors-including rising housing costs, rapid demographic changes, neighborhood instability, climate risks, and trends around in- and outmigration across neighborhoods in Oakland-to understand local displacement risk.
 This data will be used to better target anti-displacement programs and prioritize neighborhoods with a high risk of displacement.
 This data will also be used to better understand the causes of displacement and help tailor City programs to meet existing housing needs.
 The City will carry out the bi-annual Resident Mini Pulse Survey on the state of housing security as part of these monitoring efforts.

+Responsible Party: Oakland Department of Housing and Community Development

+Timeframe: Ongoing, 2023-2031; conduct Resident Mini Pulse Survey on biannual basis.

-Responsible Party: Oakland Department of Housing and Community Development Potential Funding Source: Annual Rent Adjustment fee Timeframe: Ongoing, 2023-2031 Objective: The City of Oakland will include displacement-related statistics in a broader housing or community dashboard available on the City website.
+Objective: The City of Oakland will include displacement-related statistics in a broader housing or community dashboard available on the City website.

-Action 1.1.8: Create and maintain a rental housing registry.
+Action 1.1.9: Implement a rental housing registry.